avaxman/MoebiusCode/README.md

 Positional constraints, as handles, are added by pointing at a vertex and clicking the middle mouse button.
 Clicking the right mouse button and dragging will move the current handle (green) to the new position marked by the mouse.
 Handles do not have any effect in interpolated and original modes.

-You can navigate between xisting handles by the keys `N,M`.
-The current handle can be delted by pressing `D`.
+You can navigate between existing handles by the keys `N,M`.
+The current handle can be deleted by pressing `D`.

 ##Other operations

-Save the current deformed and interpolated meshes (into polygonal OFF files )by pressing `X`.
-Press `P` to update the current deformation (in case you deleted the hanndle, changed a parameter, etc.). press `V` and `B` to add and subtract, respectively, the interpolation time step $t$, and compute the interpolation accordingly.
+Save the current deformed and interpolated meshes (into polygonal OFF files) by pressing `X`.
+Press `P` to update the current deformation (in case you deleted the handle, changed a parameter, etc.). press `V` and `B` to add and subtract, respectively, the interpolation time step $t$, and compute the interpolation accordingly.

 ##Implementation

 The core of the algorithm is currently part of [libhedra](https://github.com/avaxman/libhedra), as traits classes to its Levenberg-Marquadt solver.
-Details about the optimization are very similar to those in the paper, but with some changes that will be detailed soon.
+Details about the optimization are largely the same as those detailed in the paper, but with some changes that will be detailed soon.
 Meanwhile, the code in the traits `Moebius2DEdgeDeviationTraits.h`, `Moebius3DCornerVarsTraits.h`, and `Moebius2DInterpolationTraits.h` in [libhedra](https://github.com/avaxman/libhedra) reveals them.

-The entire algorithm will soon be incorporated into the library, but this demo will remain as showcase nonetheless.
+The entire algorithm will soon be incorporated into the library, but this demo will remain as a showcase nonetheless.

 ###TODO List: